s-shifat/online-auction-app/README.md

 1. Learnt django framework.
 Took help from youtube and the beautiful djnago documentation.
 2. The very first challenge was user authentication system.
 I took help from youtube and django documentations to overcome this.
+3. Used custom python wrapper to manage logged in users to not be able to go to login or registration pages.
+4. In some cases reversing from a dynamic page to previous dynamic page is needed.
+For that I looked up in the official documentation how to implement this funciotnality.
-3. Designing the database: I had some knowledge about how relational databases work and sql.
+5. Designing the database: I had some knowledge about how relational databases work and sql.
 So after spending some time in the documentation I was able to design the database for this project.
-4. Database operations: Learnt how to do basic crud and querry operations on django models.
+6. Database operations: Learnt how to do basic crud and querry operations on django models.
-5. Upload image to server and render the image: At first it was not functioning correctly as expected.
+7. Upload image to server and render the image: At first it was not functioning correctly as expected.
 So I researced how to make it work in the internet.
 Several stack overflow posts helped me out here.
 I learned how POST method works for images and files works a bit differently than that for text/strings.
-6. Though I have basic knowledge about html5 stack, I never worked with bootstrap before.
+8. Though I have basic knowledge about html5 stack, I never worked with bootstrap before.
 I found out that bootstrap has a very well documentation and gained a better knowledge on bootstrap.
-7. I learnt how I can add custom styling to django model form objects by modifiying the attributes using python code.
+9. I learnt how I can add custom styling to django model form objects by modifiying the attributes using python code.
-8. Timezones: used python pytz to match python's builtin datetime objects with django datetime objects.
+10. Timezones: used python pytz to match python's builtin datetime objects with django datetime objects.
 Timezone used Asia/Dhaka.
-9. Deploying to Heroku.
+11. Deploying to Heroku.

 ### Packages Used
 1. Bootstrap for frontend styling